Skip to content

 How to check if PHP array is associative or sequential?

-To check if an array is associative or sequential in PHP, you can use the array_keys() function and compare the resulting array of keys with the original array.
+To check if an array is associative or sequential in PHP, you can use the array_keys() function and compare the resulting array of keys with a re-indexed version of itself.

 If the keys of the array are a continuous sequence of integers starting from 0, then the array is sequential.
 Otherwise, it is associative.